-This evocative composition readily demonstrates the flexibility and versatility of this group.
+This evocative composition readily demonstrates the flexibility and versatility of the group.
 The remaining tunes on this album are a combination of two

-popular standards and two jazz melodies each of which offers the band improvisional opportunities.
+popular standards and two jazz melodies each of which offers the band improvisational opportunities.
 On Milt Jackson’s Bluesology both Jackson and

-By the time Pyramid was released in 1960, the MJQ has moved into celebrated status and the two distinguishing voices in the band, Jackson’s vibes
+By the time Pyramid was released in 1960, the MJQ had moved into celebrated status and the two distinguishing voices in the band, Jackson’s vibes

-and Lewis’ piano, seemed to find common ground in the counter-point arrangements that dominated their play-book.
-The Paris-inspired theme continues with
+and Lewis’ piano, seemed to find common ground in the counterpoint arrangements that dominated their play-book.
+The Paris-inspired theme continues with the

 each other in Bach-like fashion.
 The title track Pyramid (Blues For Junior) is the album’s signature track coming in at close to eleven minutes.